tailscale/bsky-webhook/README.md

 ## Configuration

 These configuration options are available as command-line flags and environment variables.
-All of them are optional.
+Those without defaults are required.

 Here's the complete table based on the provided Go code: